Beginner's guide to Sass

 Sass logo

-CSS is evolving steadily.
-One of the biggest milestone to prove it is ‘variables’ in CSS.
-But still, bothersome works to do are exist.
-Try to imagine you have to write some sets of different multiple styles in your stylesheet.
-Even if you created some special classes for specific styles, CSS still doesn’t offer the way to ‘override’ them.
-Moreover, what if you want to fix or replace some value in your stylesheet?
+CSS keeps evolving.
+One of the biggest milestones is variables in CSS.
+But there are still tedious tasks left.
+Imagine you need to write multiple sets of similar styles in your stylesheet.
+Even if you create special classes for each variation, CSS still doesn't offer a way to override them.
+And what if you want to update or replace a single value across the entire stylesheet?

-With Sass, you can override style or value.
-Also, replacing just one value in one place can make change on entire stylesheet, which we can’t do with ‘variables’ in CSS.
+With Sass, you can override styles and values—and changing a value in one place can update the entire stylesheet, which plain CSS variables can't fully replicate.

 Installation